 OutOfDate: The information used to be good, but is now out of date.

 LowQuality: The information is low quality or imprecise, but can be fixed with an update.

 Erroneous: The information is erroneous and may indicate malicious intent.

-FeePaid: The judgement is requested by a user and the information is verifying in progress.
+FeePaid: The judgement has been requested by a user and the information verification is in progress.

-At the current phase, Litentry registrar doesn’t support providing a judgement level of KnownGood since it needs cooperation with third-party KYC services.
-We’d like to support it with well-known KYC organizations in the future.
+At the current phase, Litentry registrar does not support providing a judgement level of

 The key components of the Litentry registrar are shown as follows.
 It mainly includes Validators, Event Listener, ProvideJudgement Service and Database Service.
 Figure1.1 presents the architecture of the Litentry registrar, and Figure1.2 shows the main workflow of the registrar.